21 Ways to Keep Ants out of your Home and Garden

 When to Call Pest Control

 Although there are a lot of things you can do to keep ants out of your home, there are some instances where you might need a professional pest control service.
-If an ant infestation has become too severe — and other methods don’t seem to be working — it’s time to call an exterminator
+If an ant infestation has become too severe — and other methods don’t seem to be working — it’s time to call an exterminator.

 An exterminator can more easily find the ants’ nest, follow their trail, and identify entry points to your house.
 As licensed professionals, they also know which treatments are best for which species or ants.
 They can also provide additional tips so you can be sure the ants won’t be coming back.